 Moscow, St Petersburg and Novgorod encompass Russia’s profound cultural diversity.
 Its historic roots lie in the shadow of the Byzantine Empire.
 From Mongol rule it emerged as a major European power in the 18th century.
 Russia’s Orthodox, mystical, Asiatic past is reflected in brilliantly decorated, onion-domed churches like Moscow’s St Basil’s Cathedral.
-They also inform shrines surrounded by defensive walls like the Kremlin and Sergeiv Posad Monastery.
-The Kremlin, meanwhile also displays exquisite Fabergé eggs and other Imperial treasures in the Armoury Museum.
+It also informs shrines surrounded by defensive walls like the Kremlin and Sergeiv Posad Monastery.
+The Kremlin also displays exquisite Fabergé eggs and other Imperial treasures in its Armoury Museum.

 In Moscow’s fascinating Tretyakov Gallery and Pushkin Museum and St Petersburg’s vast Hermitage, richly coloured traditional icons contrast with some of Europe’s greatest masterpieces.
 These include works by Van Eyck and Da Vinci, Rembrandt, Cézanne and Matisse.
 The Hermitage’s Golden Room displays an extraordinary collection of golden artefacts from archaeological sites along the Central Asian steppe.
 Moscow’s New Tretyakov Gallery has a vast collection of 20th and 21st century Russian art.
 It includes Soviet Realism, works by avant-garde artists such as Malevich, Kandinsky, Chagall, Goncharova and Popova, and the very latest in post-modernism.